|

 Tube-powered radios are simple in comparison to modern electronics.

-Most were built to conventional designs, and they use replacement parts that
+Most were built to conventional designs and they use replacement parts that

 are still readily available.
-Fixing
+Fixing old radios can be an enjoyable hobby

 On the other hand, working on any electrical equipment can pose a danger